Jubayer777/pin-matcher-jubayer/README.md

 # pin-matcher-jubayer

-This is a simple project of pin matching operation.
+This is a simple project of pin matching operation, designed by simple html, css bootstrap and developed by javascript DOM .
 It performs following operations---

 1.By clicking on the Generate pin button we can easily generate a random four digit pin in the above input bar.